Kateri Champagne Jourdain

 Kateri Champagne Jourdain is a Canadian politician who was elected to the National Assembly of Quebec in the 2022 Quebec general election.
 She represents the riding of Duplessis as a member of the Coalition Avenir Québec.
 She is the first indigenous woman elected to the National Assembly and the first Indigenous woman in a Quebec cabinet position.
 She was minister of employment in the Executive Council of Quebec.
+In the Fréchette ministry, she became Minister of Natural Resources and Forests.